open-innovations/bradford-2025/src/glossary/term/major-events.md

 ---
 title: Major Events
-description: Major in some/all of scale, investment, visibility, and impact
+description: Major in some/all of scale, investment, visibility, and impact.
 ---

 Key performance indicator of 15x for major events proposed as: